Eco-Friendly vs Sustainable: What's the Difference?

 Non-toxic does not mean the same thing as eco-friendly or sustainable.
 There is often an overlap, but a product can be non-toxic but still be bad for the environment.

-Non-toxic products are designed to be safe for human health and to avoid harmful chemicals.
+Non-toxic products are safe for human health and do not contain harmful chemicals.

 This is a crucial aspect of eco-friendliness and sustainability, but it doesn't cover the whole picture.